 Previously, the Board expressed interest in whether staff had been given the opportunity to review and comment on the Personnel Manual before Board approval.
-This year, staff was invited to review and comment on the newly revised Personnel Manual as the last step in the review process before forwarding the proposed revisions to the Committee for review.
+This year, staff was invited to review and comment on the newly revised Personnel Manual as the last step in the review process before forwarding the proposed revisions to LFPAC and the full Board for review.